pbv-public/firestore-orm/README.md

-# DynamoDB Library <!-- omit in toc -->
+# FirestoreDB Library <!-- omit in toc -->
-This library is used to interact with the DynamoDB NoSQL database.
+This library is used to interact with the Firestore NoSQL database.
 It provides high-level abstractions to structure data and prevent race conditions.

 [![JSDoc](https://img.shields.io/badge/Documentation-JSDoc-green.svg?logo=githubpages)](https://pocketgems.github.io/dynamodb)